February 1, 2025

 This is rarely intentional.
 It happens incrementally, one workaround at a time.

-Early decisions aren't mistakes — they're contextually correct
+Early decisions were contextually correct

 It's important to say this clearly: moving fast early on is often the right call.

 Constraints around budget, time, staffing, and expertise are real.
-Perfect systems aren't achievable — or even desirable — in the early stages.
+Perfect systems aren't achievable, or even desirable, in the early stages.
 Speed, momentum, and learning matter more.

 Problems arise not from making pragmatic early decisions, but from never creating space to evaluate how those decisions are aging.